Looking for the best international movers in Kenya?

 • Class G: Specific trade, business, or consultancy

-Work permit approval can take anywhere from 2 months to 6 months, so don’t wait until your Special Pass has almost expired to get the application process going.
+Work permit approvals take between 2 months to 6 months, so don’t wait until your Special Pass has almost expired to start the application process.

 A Notification of Approval will be issued if your application is successful, while a Notification of Rejection is issued if unsuccessful.
-Once your permit is processed and issued, print it out from your eFNS account, and get right on with conducting business in the country.
+Once your permit is processed and issued, you may print it out from your eFNS account.

 Remember, you can’t just switch and change professions once your work permit is approved.
-Instead, you must first notify the Directorate of Immigration Services of your intentions, then wait for authorisation and approval.
+Instead, you must first notify the Directorate of Immigration Services of your intentions, then wait for authorization and approval.

 Expert Tip: Your spouse or children (under 21) may need to process a Dependant’s Pass if they’re moving to Kenya with you.
-But remember, they can only be granted this pass if you hold a valid entry and work permit (with at least six months to expiry).
+But remember, they can only be granted this pass if you hold a valid entry and work permit (valid for at least six months).

-8 – You Can Import Household Goods and Personal Effects Duty-Free
+8. You Can Import Your Household Goods and Personal Effects Duty-Free

 Foreign investors relocating to Kenya are eligible for duty-free importation of their used household goods and personal effects.

-However, you must be a first arrival who hasn’t resided in Kenya before your arrival—other than on a temporary non-resident visa.
-You can’t also have been granted a similar duty exemption before.
+However, you must be a first arrival who has never lived in Kenya before other than on a temporary non-resident visa.
+You won’t be eligible if you’ve been granted a similar duty exemption before.

 For your household goods and personal effects to qualify for duty-free importation, they must: